 A contribution by the Palmah physician clearly depicted women’s physical limitations and suggested recruiting only those sufficiently strong and healthy to cope with the strenuous training, and even then the ultimate duties should be appropriate to women’s physical strength.
-Women were physically at their best between the ages of eighteen and twenty-two, but one must not overlook their ultimate function—childbearing.
+Women were physically at their best between the ages of eighteen and 22, the physician said, but one must not overlook their ultimate function—childbearing.

-While Ha-Mahanot ha-Olim youth movement was the first to discuss joining the Palmah, the first movement to do so was the No’ar Oved, four groups of which joined between March and July, 1943.
+While Ha-Mahanot ha-female/sing.; individual(s) who immigrates to Israel, i.e., "makes aliyah."Olim youth movement was the first to discuss joining the Palmah, the first movement to do so was the No’ar Oved, four groups of which joined between March and July 1943.
 Their entrance into this elite Palmah framework was not a success; the young women, in particular, were distressed by their inferior status.
 In 1943 the Palmah approved the proposal of the Kibbutz ha-Meuhad leadership to accept each hakhsharah in its entirety as a group composed of both men and women, without removing anyone or adding other recruits.

 In the first and third battalions from which the Yiftah brigade was formed in the War of Independence it had so high a proportion of members from the hakhsharot that, in the words of its commander Yigal Alon, “It could have been nicknamed the Blue Shirts Brigade.
 The significant number of women not only contributed to the physical attractiveness of the brigade but also to improving its morale, strengthening its structure and improving its services.
 The women even participated in the combat units.”
 Yet although women constituted forty percent of the brigade, the book dedicated to the brigade which appeared in 1970 had not a single woman among its editors.
 Only the illustrations bear witness to their presence, yet the very few women contributors to the book stress that they experienced a true fellowship with the men in the war effort and did not perceive themselves as merely an attractive element contributing to maintaining the men’s morale.